mattchengg/android_device_samsung_a54x/README.md

 ```
 ## Credits

 Thank you BlackMesa123 (Salvo), for all!
+Thanks to Vaz15k for making a new version.